UCF Logo (University of Central Florida Logo)

 UCF Old Logo

-The debut emblem features a winged horse from ancient Greek mythology – Pegasus.
+The debut emblem features Pegasus, a winged horse from ancient Greek mythology.
 He was chosen for the possibility of reaching limitless heights, to which the path is open only to those who have wings behind their backs, that is, determination, hope, and faith in their strengths.
 This is how he earned his place in the galaxy of bright stars.
-The university identifies itself with just such a character – who will certainly get his corner of glory in the starry sky.
+The university identifies itself with just such a character, who will certainly get his corner of glory in the starry sky.

-The presentation of the logo took place in the spring of 1968.
-Designed by Norman Van Meter and Jim Shattuck, Charles Millican introduced it.
+The logo was presented in the spring of 1968.
+Designed by Norman Van Meter and Jim Shattuck, it was introduced by Charles Millican.
 The figure shows a horse soaring among the clouds, easily jumping over obstacles.
 The wings of Pegasus are spread wide and raised; the front legs are bent, the hind legs are extended.
 This posture speaks of a powerful jump.
-The emblem is made with thin strokes and includes only black and white colors.
+The emblem is made with thin strokes and uses only black and white.

 Before 2008